halohalospecial/atom-elmjutsu/README.md

 Autocomplete is turned off by default.
 To turn it on, check the `Enable Autocomplete` option in the package settings.

 It's recommended to turn off the autocomplete feature of the [language-elm](https://atom.io/packages/language-elm) package to prevent duplicate suggestions.

+This provides suggestions for imports, project symbols, and 3rd party package symbols.

 ![autocomplete](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/autocomplete.gif?raw=true)